 Treatments are improving, and some lung cancer patients are living longer with the development of new drugs, early detection methods, and innovative techniques in surgery and radiation – all happening right here at UT Southwestern Harold C. Simmons Comprehensive Cancer Center.

-UT Southwestern Medical Center – the only National Cancer Institute (NCI)-designated cancer center in North Texas – is the place to go in North Texas for the diagnosis and treatment of lung cancer.
+Simmons Comphrehensive Cancer Center – the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center in North Texas – is the place to go in North Texas for the diagnosis and treatment of lung cancer.

 Pioneering Drug Treatments

 UT Southwestern is a leader in new drug development for lung cancer, and through clinical trials our patients can gain access to treatments not available elsewhere.

 For example, bavituximab, an immunotherapeutic antibody developed by UT Southwestern researchers, is now being evaluated in a Phase III clinical trial for the treatment of non-small cell lung cancer, with lung cancer medical oncologist David Gerber, M.D., leading the charge.

 In addition, our patients get special access to nationwide group trials for lung cancer because of an NCI grant given to only 30 research institutions in the U.S.

 At Simmons Comphrehensive Cancer Center, we treat all types of lung cancer at all stages.
 The two most common types, small cell lung cancer and non-small cell lung cancer, account for most cases, but our specialists also are experienced with mesothelioma and other types of tumors or cancers that can start in the lungs.